gladden4work/Med-scan/plan.md

 ## Lessons Learned
 - **Node.js Module Types**: When a Node.js backend server fails with module-related errors (`require is not defined` or `Cannot use import`), it's crucial to ensure consistency.
 The `backend/package.json` must include `"type": "module"` if the server code (`server.js`) uses ES Module `import` syntax.
 If it uses CommonJS `require()` syntax, `"type": "module"` must be removed.
 A mismatch between these two causes runtime errors.
+- **Supabase Auth Integration**: Adding authentication with Supabase is fast, but requires careful handling of environment variables.
+The frontend `.env` needs the correct `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` (never commit these long-term).
+Sign-up flow requires email confirmation by default; users must check their inbox to activate their account.
+The React context/provider pattern is effective for global auth state.
+Always test both Google and email/password flows.

 ## File Roles
 - `plan.md`: This document, outlining project goals and tasks.